magento/architecture/design-documents/cache/non-blocking-stale-cache.md

 #### Acceptance Criteria Fulfillment

 1. New code should be compatible with current DOD https://devdocs.magento.com/guides/v2.3/contributor-guide/contributing_dod.html
-    1. New functionality should be separated from business logic.
+    1. Orchestration of cache manipulation(load/save logic) should be separated from business logic of specific class, i.e. Magento\Config\App\Config\Type\System.
     1. Functional Backward Compatibility.
     Feature should be optional and disabled by default.
 Since cache freshness of blocks and config data may be critical for our merchants, we should introduce a new config variable that will enable/disable the feature.
-It should be off by default.
+    It should be disabled by default.
 1. Stale data should have TTL.
 Since we don't want to have a constant copy of the stale cache and it is not designed to exist for a long time, I propose to have up to 10 minutes of TTL.
 TTL should be added when we save stale data.
 1. Efficiency - means no parallel cache generating/writing process either with stale cache or a fresh one.
 Basically, only one process should generate or write cache.
 1. We keep only one(last) copy of the stale cache over time.
+1. If customer decide to enable stale cache functionality it should be used for all cache types that uses locking mechanism.
+1. While we send stale data, Block and FPC should disabled to prevent stale data to be cached as main.

 ### Prototype or Proof of Concept